 MASTERWORTHY

-Deserving of mastery or accomplishment; possessing qualities or characteristics that establish recognition or admiration for superior expertise, talent, or capability
+Deserving of mastery or accomplishment; possessing qualities that merit recognition or admiration for superior expertise, talent, or capability

 Masterworthy definition